lrose07/KeyColors/README.md

 To run:
 Open code in editor of choice and run main from Driver.java.
 Press the "Start Logger" button.
 The logger will run in the background.
-When you are finished, press the "Stop Logger" button to see your color map.
+When you are finished, press the "Show Map" button to see your color map.

-Note that the logger will continue to run after pressing "Stop" but a new capture session will begin if you press "Start" again.
+Note that the logger will continue to run after pressing "Show Map" but a new capture session will begin if you press "Start" again.

 _Please use caution when entering sensitive information like passwords while the logger is running, since it captures